digexp/sample-wch-handlebars-render/README.md

 ## Creating your own Handlebars templates

 This sample expects to find rendering template files in the `/dx-script-application/hbs-templates/` directory.
-The provided sample templates are for the "Article" content type.
+The provided sample templates are for the "Sample Article" content type.
 You can add new Handlebars templates for your types to the directory, which is structured like this:

 	/content/[content-type]/default.html
 	/content/[content-type]/[other templates].html